michal-h21/make4ht/README.md

 ### The `joincharacters` dom filter

-charelements
+charclasses

-:  table of elements which should be joined if several instances with the same value of `class` attribute are side by side.
+:  table of elements which should be concetanated when two or more of such elements with a same value of the `class` attribute are placed one after another.

 Example

-    filter_settings "joincharacters" { charclases = { span=true, mn = true}}
+    filter_settings "joincharacters" { charclasses = { span=true, mn = true}}

 ### The `mathjaxnode` filter {#mathjaxsettings}